andreyvital/babel-plugin-global-require/README.md

 P.S: `exclude` and `node_modules` are optional.
 You'll know when to use it.
 See the examples above of how to configure.
 Take the one which fits best for your setup

 #### Benefits
-- You'll use same require statement for anywhere in the project;
+- You'll use the same require statement from anywhere in your project;
 - You'll avoid path hell (../../../../../);
 - You'll write a more concise code.